maryam-rahat/sniffer/README.md

-# Network Traffic Analyzer
+# Network Traffic Analyser

 A real-time network traffic monitoring and analysis tool built using **Python, Scapy, and Streamlit**.
-The system captures live packets, classifies traffic across transport, application, and security layers, and visualizes insights through a modern dark-mode dashboard.
+The system captures live packets, classifies traffic across transport, application, and security layers, and visualises insights through a modern dark-mode dashboard.

 ---